Fluff and Feathers

 Nene (Hawaiian Goose)

-It was rescued from extinction thanks to the breeding programme at Slimbridge.
+The species was rescued from extinction thanks to the breeding programme at Slimbridge.
 Large numbers have been reintroduced to the wild, but the population here are extremely tame.
 The public areas provide great access to the birds.

 Some get impatient.